1. Why is certification a good idea?

-In theory this is possible, but in practice it is unlikely as we take great care to avoid damage to the services we test.
+It is unlikely as we take great care to avoid damage to the services we test.
 We are very experienced at testing business-critical live services.
-The load on the test site is typically small and should not disrupt other users.
+The load on the test site is typically low and should not disrupt other users.
 Denial of services exploits are detected by passive methods only, and buffer overflow exploits are not attempted.

 14. Even if you don’t crash any services, what is the load likely to be, and how long will it last?

-Netcraft’s testing is comprehensive, and a test of a single machine is likely to last around 4-5 hours, and may retrieve in the region of 50M of data.
-This allows for a full TCP and UDP port scan, applying several thousand tests against http and SSL ports, and retrieval of part of the web page tree from those services.
+Netcraft’s testing is comprehensive, and a test of a single machine is likely to last at least 4 hours.
+This allows for a full TCP scan and a comprehensive UDP port scan, applying several thousand tests against all exposed network services, and retrieval of part of the web page tree from those services.
 We make the tests as well behaved as possible, by using generous timeouts on requests, and testing multiple machines in parallel to avoid hitting a single server intensively over too short a period of time.